mjl-/mox/README.md

 a mail server or address for the first time.
 Sending from a newly registered domain.
 Sending messages with content that resembles known spam messages.

-Should your email be rejected, you will typically get an error message that explains why.
+Should your email be rejected, you will typically get an error message during the SMTP transaction that explains why.
 In the case of big email providers the error message often has instructions on how to prove to them you are a legimate sender.

 ## Can I use existing TLS certificates/keys?